kyledetella/WebViewer/README.md

 ## Background

 When writing JavaScript libraries, testing for specific cases in WebViews on iOS and Android proves rather difficult.
-WebViewer aims to improve the debugging and testing story in this domain.
+WebviewTester aims to improve the debugging and testing story in this domain.

 ## Setup